-- To continue to manage the Local Purpose (Plantation) Reserve areas as a sustained yield commercial forest, with the aim of harvesting similar timber volumes each year in perpetuity. - 2 To maximise the economic return on investment, whilst providing environmental and recreational benefits to Tasman District ratepayers through:

-- the funding of maintenance and improvement of the reserves on the Islands for recreational purposes; and - ii. effective rate reductions via application of profits to other Council activities. - To apply the Principles and Criteria of the Forest Stewardship Council to forest management on Moturoa/Rabbit Island and Rough Island. - To allow public access to some forestry areas for recreational, cultural or ecological restoration purposes, subject to restrictions (e.g. closure of areas for health and safety reasons while operational activities are underway).
+- To continue to manage the Local Purpose (Plantation) Reserve areas as a sustained yield commercial forest, with the aim of harvesting similar timber volumes each year. - 2 To maximise the economic return on investment, whilst providing environmental and recreational benefits to Tasman District ratepayers through: - the funding of maintenance, protection and development of the Recreational Reserve areas on the Islands; and - ii. effective rate reductions via application of profits to other Council activities. - To apply the Principles and Criteria of the Forest Stewardship Council to forest management on Moturoa/Rabbit Island and Rough Island. - To allow public access to some forestry areas for recreational, cultural or ecological restoration purposes, subject to restrictions (e.g. closure of areas for health and safety reasons while operational activities are underway).

 - Council will continue to manage the forestry assets on Moturoa/Rabbit Island and Rough Island.
-This may be contracted to an independent Forest Manager. - 2 Forests on Moturoa/Rabbit Island and Rough Island should be managed by: - i. growing trees and producing logs for the domestic and export market; - ii. ensuring that the productivity of the land does not decline; - iii. ensuring that environmental values are identified and maintained; - iv. ensuring that cultural values and sites are identified and protected; - v. ensuring that other forest values and products are identified, protected and where possible enhanced; - vi. harvesting the trees as close as possible to their economic optimum age; and - vii. replanting following harvesting, where appropriate; and - viii. enabling recreation activities, where they are compatible with plantation forestry operations. - 3 All forestry operations should be undertaken to the standards specified in the New Zealand Environmental Code of Practice for Plantation Forestry. - Forest harvesting operations should be managed in an environmentally sustainable manner that reduces sedimentation and runoff into the Waimea/Waimeha Inlet. - 5 Forestry activities near areas of cultural and/or ecological significance (see Part 2, Sections 2 and 3 of this Draft Plan) should be minimised.

-Adequate buffer margins around these areas should be established by retiring them from forestry and replanting with eco-sourced indigenous species.
+This may be contracted to an independent Forest Manager. - 2 Forests on Moturoa/Rabbit Island and Rough Island should be managed by: - growing trees and producing logs for the domestic and export market; - ii. ensuring that the productivity of the land does not decline; - iii. ensuring that environmental values are identified and maintained;

+- iv. ensuring that cultural values and sites are identified and protected; - ensuring that other forest values and products are identified, protected and where possible enhanced; - vi. harvesting the trees as close as possible to their economic optimum age; and - vii. replanting following harvesting, where appropriate; and - viii. enabling recreation activities in areas where forestry operations are not currently underway. - 3 All forestry operations should be undertaken to the standards specified in the New Zealand Environmental Code of Practice for Plantation Forestry. - 4 Forest harvesting operations should be managed in an environmentally sustainable manner that reduces sedimentation and runoff into the Waimea/Waimeha Inlet. - Forestry activities near areas of cultural and/or ecological significance (see Part 2, Sections 2 and 3 of this Plan) should be minimised.
+Adequate buffer margins around these areas should be established by retiring them from forestry and replanting with eco-sourced indigenous species. - Forests on Moturoa/Rabbit and Rough Islands are principally Pinus radiata, but could include a mix of species in future. - 7 As part of the Council's risk management strategy, a variety of forest tending regimes should continue to be practised for increased timber marketing flexibility. - 8 The Forest Manager should take all practical steps to maintain tree health, to protect the forest from fire or any other threat, and to maintain or enhance soil fertility. - The Forest Manager, in conjunction with Council, will determine the most appropriate market for harvested logs given the age class and current market conditions.